 Applications are reviewed in their entirety, and admission offers are made to the most desirable candidates without regard to geographic distribution or residency.

 Yes, an informal interview is required as a part of the JM admissions process.
-All applicants must complete an informal interview with the Director of the JM Degree Program.
+All applicants must complete an informal interview.
 Interviews may take place in-person at the George Mason University Arlington campus or remotely via Skype.
 Interviews will last between fifteen and thirty minutes and are informational in nature.
 The admissions office will contact applicants to schedule interviews once all other application documents have been received.

 If an applicant completes an interview in-person on the Arlington campus, JM applicants are welcome to visit the law school for a tour as well.